-With almost 30 years’ experience as a trial lawyer, 20 years as a Board Certified attorney in Family Law, and as recipient of the 2011 Litigation Attorney Award from the Travis County Women Lawyers’ Association, Catherine Mauzy is qualified to serve as a district judge.
+Judge Mauzy has almost 30 years’ experience as a trial lawyer, 20 years as a Board Certified attorney in Family Law, and was recipient of the 2011 Litigation Attorney Award from the Travis County Women Lawyers’ Association.

-As a UT law student, Catherine lobbied the Texas Legislature for rights for students and tenants.
-Catherine then began her legal career as a consumer advocate with the Center for the Study of Responsive Law in Washington, D.C.
-When Catherine returned to Austin, she went to work as a civil litigator in the Travis County Attorney’s Office.
+As a UT law student, Judge Mauzy lobbied the Texas Legislature for rights for students and tenants.
+She then began her legal career as a consumer advocate with the Center for the Study of Responsive Law in Washington, D.C.
+When Judge Mauzy returned to Austin, she went to work as a civil litigator in the Travis County Attorney’s Office.

-In 1993, Catherine began her career in private practice.
-In 1998, the Texas Board of Legal Specialization certified Catherine as a Family Law Specialist.
+In 1993, Judge Mauzy began her career in private practice.
+In 1998, the Texas Board of Legal Specialization certified Judge Mauzy as a Family Law Specialist.
 She is a member of the Texas Academy of Family Law Specialists and the Travis County Family Law Advocates.
-Catherine also has served as a Director, Treasurer, Vice Chair, and Chair of the Family Law Section of the Travis County Bar Association.
+Judge Mauzy also has served as a Director, Treasurer, Vice Chair, and Chair of the Family Law Section of the Travis County Bar Association.

-Catherine lives with her partner Hans in Austin’s Shoal Creek Neighborhood.
+Judge Mauzy lives with her partner Hans in Austin’s Shoal Creek Neighborhood.
 Hans is an immigrant from Sweden and works as a solar-energy engineer.
 In addition to hosting political events and fundraisers for good causes at their home, Catherine and Hans enjoy hosting events for friends and family, especially the annual Swedish Midsommer Festival (celebrating the start of summer).
-Catherine’s stepdaughters, Adrienne and Lauren, are also Austinites—and Catherine taught them to campaign door-to-door when they were still in elementary school.
-That’s fortunate, because now they are ready to hit the campaign trail for her.
+Judge Mauzy’s stepdaughters, Adrienne and Lauren, are also Austinites—and she taught them to campaign door-to-door when they were still in elementary school.

 Every trial lawyer wants to appear before judges who know trial procedure and who understand and respect the pressures and demands of the trial process on lawyers and their clients.
 Every litigant wants a judge who both knows the law and is fundamentally fair and just.
-Catherine’s extensive, successful courtroom career and her deeply held personal values will make her exactly that type of well-qualified judge.
+Judge Mauzy’s extensive, successful courtroom career and her deeply held personal values make her the type of Judge we need to keep serving our community.